London has a little bit of everything – a palpable sense of history, a fast-paced modern vibe, and endless attractions.

 Harrod’s is famous for going all out during the holidays.
 The window displays will allow you to experience the ultimate Christmas nostalgia.
 Make sure to stop by Santa’s Grotto to see Father Christmas.

-I worked in Harrod’s all through University and Christmas is one of the best times to visit the window displays are the best in the UK, and there is always a queue for Santa’s Grotto.
+I worked in Harrod’s all through University, and Christmas is one of the best times to visit the window displays as they are the best in the UK, and there is always a queue for Santa’s Grotto.
+Visiting the Harrods and its Christmas display is one of many fun things to do in London in winter.

 Cafes in London are found in high abundance.
 They’re the perfect place to enjoy a reprieve from the chilly winter weather.
 Get snug with a warm drink and fresh pastry while enjoying a bit of downtime.